Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 • The value of your vehicle will fluctuate over time, affecting its resale or trade-in value.

-Both auto loans and lease payments will have the same effect on your credit score, so that part of the decision-making is a wash.
-On-time payments will boost your credit score in both cases, and both types of payments will affect how much credit you're using (and how much you can borrow for other purposes).
+It's also worth noting that both auto loans and lease payments will have the same effect on your credit score.
+On-time payments will boost your score in both cases, and both types of payments affect how much credit you're using.

-The one number to know: Total Cost of Ownership (TCO)
+How to calculate the Total Cost of Ownership (TCO)

-Manufacturers often offer incentives, such as rebates and special rates, that can significantly change the cost of buying or leasing a vehicle.
-To find the true value of your car, you need to find the Total Cost of Ownership or TCO.
+To find the true value of your car, you need to look beyond the monthly payment and find the Total Cost of Ownership or TCO.
 Edmunds.com has a handy calculator you can use to find this number.

-Make sure it's an apples-to-apples comparison by matching the terms: if your vehicle loan is, say, six years, you might want to calculate the cost of two three-year leases.
-(Longer term leases are available, but three years is most common.)
+Make sure it's an apples-to-apples comparison.
+If your vehicle loan is six years, you might want to calculate the cost of two three-year leases to match the timeframes.
+While longer leases exist, three years is the most common.

-Finally, one more calculation: if the down payment or monthly payments between the two options differ significantly, think about what you'd do with the "extra" money if you chose the cheaper alternative.
-For example, an extra $200/month in your retirement account could make a big difference down the road.
+Finally, do one more calculation.
+If the down payment or monthly payments between the two options differ significantly, think about what you'd do with the "extra" money if you chose the cheaper alternative.
+For example, putting an extra $200/month in your retirement account could make a big difference down the road.

-Keep in mind that both purchases and leases may be negotiable.
-Lease payments, for example, may be based on the vehicle's manufacturer's suggested retail price (MSRP).
-If the dealer is willing to negotiate the price of the vehicle if you're buying it, the starting price for lease calculations may also be negotiable.
+Remember that both purchases and leases may be negotiable.
+Lease payments are often based on the vehicle's manufacturer's suggested retail price (MSRP).
+If the dealer is willing to negotiate the price of the vehicle for a buyer, the starting price for lease calculations may also be negotiable.

 FAQs